-Scheduling concerns allocating jobs to resources for achieving a particular goal, and has been extensively studied [9].
+Scheduling concerns allocating jobs to resources for achieving a particular goal, and has been extensively studied [11].
 We are interested in finding the optimal job distribution that maximizes the throughput of entire parallel system.
 This is known as minimizing the makespan.
 At high level, a parallel system can be classified as identical, related, or unrelated.
 Unrelated parallel system consists of heterogeneous computing resources that have different characteristics and thus performance varies.
-Related or identical systems, on the other hand, are composed of resources that are similar or the exactly same in terms of characteristics (and performance), respectively.
+Related or identical systems, on the other hand, are composed of resources that are similar or the exactly same in terms of characteristics and performance, respectively.
 Our scheduling method aims for most general parallel systems, such as unrelated parallel machines (i.e. heterogeneous computing systems).

 In theoretical communities, minimizing the makespan for unrelated parallel machines is formulated as an integer programming (IP).
-Since solving IP is NP-hard, many approximate approaches with quality bounds have been proposed [10].
-These approximate methods achieve polynomial time complexity by using a linear programming (LP), which relaxes the integer constraint on the IP [11], [10], [12].
-Lenstra et al. [10] proved that no LP-based polynomial algorithms guarantee an approximate bound of 50% or less to the optimal solution, unless P = NP.
+Since solving IP is NP-hard, many approximate approaches with quality bounds have been proposed.
+These approximate methods achieve polynomial time complexity by using a linear programming (LP), which relaxes the integer constraint on the IP [12], [13], [14].
+Lenstra et al. [13] proved that no LP-based polynomial algorithms guarantee an approximate bound of 50% or less to the optimal solution, unless P=NP.
 This theoretical result applies to our problem too.

-In addition to theoretical results, many heuristic-based scheduling methods have been proposed for unrelated parallel machines.
-Nahapetian et al. [13] designed a polynomial time, approximate scheduling algorithm.
-This method clusters job allocations with similar makespan into a representative job allocation given an initial set of tasks.
-It then refines the clustered result with additional tasks; this work does not formulate the scheduling problem with the LP.
-Al-Azzoni et al. [14] proposed approximated LP-based scheduling algorithms.
-Since gathering various information from all the resources incurs a significant overhead, they considered information (e.g., the minimum completion time) from only a subset of resources in their heterogeneous system.
+In addition to theoretical results, many heuristic-based scheduling methods have been proposed for unrelated parallel machines [15], [16].
+Al-Azzoni et al. [16] proposed approximated LP-based scheduling algorithms.
+Since gathering various information from all the resources incurs a significant overhead in their heterogeneous system, they considered information (e.g., the minimum completion time) from only a subset of resources.
 These techniques considered the scheduling problem in simulated environments or specific applications (e.g., an encryption algorithm).
 Moreover, they focused on studying theoretical or experimental quality bounds rather than a practical performance on working heterogeneous computing systems.